On Units in Orders in 2-by-2 Matrices over Quaternion Algebras with Rational Center: Pulling back subgroups of to LG

 By Lemma~\ref{isooverZ}, to get generators for a subgroup $G$ of finite index in $\SL_2(\h(\Z))$, it is sufficient to find generators for $\chi^{-1}(G)$ and apply $\chi$ to these generators.
 Recall that we described the algorithms~\ref{algorithm1} and \ref{algorithm2} for subgroups of $\SL_+(\Gamma_4(\Z))$ and $\chi^{-1}(G)$ is a subgroup of $\SL_+(\tilde{\Gamma}_4(\Z))$, which contains $\SL_+(\Gamma_4(\Z))$ as a subgroup.
-The next lemma shows that, if one works up to finite index, this makes no difference.
+The next lemma shows that, if one works with finite index subgroups, this makes no difference.

 \begin{lemma} The group $\SL_+(\Gamma_4(\Z))$ is a subgroup of finite index of $\SL_+(\tilde{\Gamma}_4(\Z))$. \end{lemma}